-£248,577,000 (2021: £129,244,000) of the accrued income balance is expected to be received from fellow group companies.
-The movement in accrued income mostly relates to standard trading fluctuations due to movement of foreign currency rates on the balances between Rolls-Royce Plc and Rolls-Royce Leasing Limited.
+£182,966k (2023: £177,351k) of the accrued income balance is expected to be received from fellow group companies.
+The movement in accrued income mostly relates to fluctuations of foreign currency rates on the balances between Rolls-Royce Plc and the Company.